Aaditya231/Image_caption_generator/README.md

    cd image-caption-generator
 2. First run the image_caption notebook which will generate feature.pkl and main_model.h5 file
 3. Now simply run app.py

+## Usage
+- Run the Flask web application: python app.py
+- Open your web browser and navigate to http://localhost:5000.

+- Click on the "Upload Image" button to select an image for caption generation.

+- After uploading, click the "Generate Caption" button to see the generated caption for the image.